material-motion/material-motion/concepts/runtimes.md

 #### Actor created for target

 - Useful for view duplication.
+This event must allow the plugin to change the "associated target" for all Actors referencing a given target.

 ### Specific plugins